Skip to navigation Skip to content

 Reports can be reprinted up to 3 months after the report date using the mySupport webform - Electronic Benefit Transfer (EBT) card report reprint.

-The following information will need to be included in the webform:
+Include the following information in the webform:

 • 3 digit office code of the site requesting the reprint